arc-archive/api-url-data-model/README.md

 This component creates a view model used in request forms from selected endpoint or HTTP method.

+The component computes all required values from AMF's WebApi model.

+When using partial query model the `server`, `protocols`, and `version` model must be set manually as partial model won't have this information.

+After reseting the model to full AMF WebApi model the values are updated.

 ### API components

 This components is a part of API components ecosystem: https://elements.advancedrestclient.com/